HypixelDev/PublicAPI/Documentation/methods/guild.md

       				// ...
       			]
 		},
-		"vipCount": 8, // The number of VIP and VIP+'s in this guild "mvpCount": 80, // The number of MVP, MVP+, and MVP++'s in this guild "tag": "HYPIXL", // This guild's Guild tag "preferredGames": ["ARCADE", "SPEED_UHC", "UHC"], // This guild's set preferred games "chatThrottle": 10000, // Number of milliseconds users must wait between messages
+		"tag": "HYPIXL", // This guild's Guild tag "preferredGames": ["ARCADE", "SPEED_UHC", "UHC"], // This guild's set preferred games "chatThrottle": 10000, // Number of milliseconds users must wait between messages